Your dependency status determines whose information you must report on the Free Application for Federal Student Aid (FAFSA).

 Please Note: We are unable to make adjustments that include cost of living adjustments, bankruptcy, and consumer debt.
 We know that these situations may have a real impact on a family’s ability to pay for college, however, they do not pertain to the data collected on the FAFSA, and as such we are unable to consider them based upon law.

 To request reconsideration of Pennsylvania State Grant eligibility based on special family circumstances, or to update enrollment data, select the proper form from the PHEAA website at http://www.pheaa.org/.

 In accordance with Federal regulations, those students who receive federal financial aid and who officially withdraw from Lock Haven University during the first 60% of a term will have their federal financial aid adjusted.

-The adjustment is based on the percentage of calendar days usedin the academic period.
+When adjustments are made, they are based on the percentage of completed days in the academic period.
 This percent is calculated by dividing the number of days in the term (excluding breaks of five days or longer) into the number of days completed prior to the withdrawal (excluding breaks of five days or longer).

-The date of withdrawal will be the date the student beginsthe withdrawal process, unless there is documentation of class attendance beyond that date.
-Students who wish to withdraw from LHU should complete the Change of Enrollment Status form.
+The date of withdrawal will be the date determined on the Withdrawal/Not Returning Form, unless there is documentation of class attendance beyond that date.
+Students who wish to withdraw from LHU should complete the online Withdrawal/Not Returning Form.